DeltaHighSchool/deltahighschool.github.io/README.md

 # DeltaHighSchool.github.io
-website with stuff on it
+website with stuff on it for a school project